 Age-uke, the rising block, is a simple way to redirect attacks by diverting them upward.
 Rising block can also defend against blows raining down from overhead.
 While age-uke is one of the least-used karate blocks, it is one of the most-used kobudō blocks.

-Using only the shoulder, raise the blocking arm in an arc overhead, with your hand clenched in a fist, and your palm facing downward.
-Pull the other hand to the hip, to chamber a counterattack.
+To begin a rising block, cross your arms in front of your solar plexus, just like you would for a cross-body block.
+Then, using only your shoulder, raise your blocking arm up in an arc overhead, with a clenched fist, palm facing downward.
+Pull your other hand to its hip, to chamber a counterattack.